somelamedude-git/pika/poke/README.md

 When you reach the target location (automatically detected by the app), you’ll face a riddle.
 Solve it correctly and earn the Pokémon badge, your digital honor trophy!
 Fail, and it’s back to the hunt.

 Get ready to explore, solve, and collect like a true Pokémon master!

+(For the final product I will be integrating a backend as well, along with more gamification, the prototype is based on the basic features that pika-cool provides)